In a nutshell

 Because they’re highly directional, shotgun microphones do a good job of isolating the sound you want to record – as long as they’re pointed in the right direction.
 Monitoring on headphones is very important with this type of mic.
 Unless you’re doing a static sit-down interview, you can’t just set it and forget it.
 Keeping the subject in the pickup range can become an issue.
 A shotgun mic on a boom pole is still a very portable and high-quality audio solution.
 That’s why the pros use them.

 When shooting outside with a shotgun mic, you’ll need to use a windscreen.
 The foam model that came with the mic is worthless with anything beyond a breeze, so take a look at a device known as a blimp or zeppelin.
 These are tube-like cages for your shotgun mic and the outside is usually covered with fur-like material.
 This breaks up the wind before it can get to the mic and should let you shoot in a stiff wind without a problem.

 One type of microphone we rarely mention is the parabolic mic.
 It’s a highly specialized device that is often used in sports broadcasts, but it has other uses too.
 This is a large dish with a mic placed at the focal point – much like the feedhorn on a satellite dish.
 By placing the mic in this location, it picks up the sound focused on it by reflections from the dish.
 While a shotgun mic can be very directional, a parabolic mic is more like a laser.

 Using a parabolic mic, you can pick up voices, animal noises and other sounds from great distances.
 Instead of several feet, now you’re looking at audio gathering from several yards – or even 160 yards away – the length of a football field.
+They can be helpful if the ideal, up-close mic placement isn’t possible.
 The extreme pickup distance comes at a cost though.
 Typical parabolic mics lack low frequencies and clarity can be hard to achieve without careful aiming.